ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 Open the **ResourceShopClient** script.

+Create these variables so you have a reference to the shop UI components.

 ```lua
 local SHOP_UI = script:GetCustomProperty("ShopUI"):WaitForObject()
 local SHOP_TRIGGER = script:GetCustomProperty("ShopTrigger"):WaitForObject()
 local SHOP_BUTTON = script:GetCustomProperty("ShopButton"):WaitForObject()
 ```

-Create the above variables so you have references to the properties you added.
+The `inTrigger` variable will be used to determine if the player is in the trigger or not

 ```lua
 local localPlayer = Game.GetLocalPlayer()
 local inTrigger = false
 ```

-Create the above variables.

-The `inTrigger` variable will be used to determine if the player is in the trigger or not.

 #### Create CloseUI Function